 - If applicable, tell your device to scan for wireless networks.

 - If your device tries to run a connection test, it will fail.
-That's okay, you're not completely connected yet.
+That's okay, as you're not completely connected yet.

 - If given the option, choose to mark GTother as a Public Network.